philwilliammee/web-developer/README.md

 2024-01-07,West,Home,Smart Lock,159.99,15,4.8,false,0.33,46,Returning,true
 ```

-@todo:
-better file names
-csv data add that as an extra message on the user not inline.
-reduce the assistant response data

 ### RPG game prompt

 Generate an interactive RPG style game where I can do things like woodcutting and mining.
 There should be an experience and leveling system.
 It should be a 2D game where I can move around and interact with trees and rocks.
 Make it look super visually appealing and beautiful.
 I should be able to use WASD to move around and E to interact with things.
 The game should be a grid on a black background.
 Make sure I can see my current levels and experience.
 Use emojis for me, the rocks, and the trees inside the grid.

+@todo:
+better file names
+csv data add that as an extra message on the user not inline.
+reduce the assistant response data
+css and js files are not properly syntax highlighted and autoformated in the editor.